 She also helped me to recognise that these perceptions and judgements are coming from my past and the experiences I have had.
-Seeing these acts from my own children brings up all sorts of feelings in me from years of being punished for defiance and perceived selfishness from my own parents and even school teachers.
-It also reminds me of some painful experiences with sibling rivalry throughout my childhood where I had felt a sense of injustice.
+Seeing these acts from my own children brings up all sorts of feelings in me from years of being punished for defiance and perceived selfishness from my own parents, school teachers and other significant adults in my life.
+It also reminded me of some painful experiences with sibling rivalry throughout my childhood where I had felt a sense of injustice.

 I need to be able to be truly accepting and understanding of her by releasing my own thoughts, judgements and perceptions of the situations.
 Only then, will I stop being triggered and find peace with my children’s behaviours.

 This revelation has already helped me be a much more peaceful parent to my children.
-Not only do their testing and willful behaviours now not make me despair, when the girls bait each other or are in other ways involved in conflict, I no longer feel tense.
+Not only do their testing and willful behaviours not make me despair anymore, but when the girls bait each other or are in other ways involved in conflict, I no longer feel tense.
 I come close to be a supportive presence for them but I truly trust them and do not own those feelings.
 Their feelings and thoughts are theirs and are different to mine.

 To help me continue to heal my wounds from the past and ensure I am able to see with renewed perspective and clarity I will now ask myself these three questions when I feel like I am getting triggered or when I am reflecting on situations that have come up.

 1. What is it about this behaviour that is bothering me the most?